Musée des ondes Emile Berliner

-Building and museum
+The Building

 Since its construction in 1907, the factory on 1001 Lenoir street functioned as the world headquarters of the Berliner Gramophone Company.
 Emil Berliner invented the flat disc with a lateral cut, the gramophone and the recording system for lateral cut discs.

 Emile Berliner moved his headquarters from Philadelphia in the United States to Montreal, Canada in 1900, after a legal battle surrounding the use of Berliner's trade name "Gramophone," withdrew his right to this trade name in the USA.
 He built his first own factory for the Berliner Gram-O-Phone Co.
 Montreal in 1907 on a property in Saint Henri, Montreal.
 In 1924, the Berliner Gram-O-Phone company merged with the Victor Talking Machine company of Camden.

 After 1929, the factory became part of RCA Victor Canada.
 At the end of the 1950s, the first Canadian Satellite, the Alouette 1, was finalized here.